hardcoded74/HardCoded-DFQuickstart/README.md

 ## Dreamfactory Configuration

 In order for this to work with your Dreamfactory App you will first need to change the DREAMFACTORY_API_KEY and DREAMFACTORY_INSTANCE_URL located in src/app/constants/constants.ts file.

 You will also need to make sure you add expiry to be returned with your authentication response.
-I will provide a walk-thru on this change soon.
+To do this you must log into your Dreamfactory api and go to scripts.
+Once in scripts you need to navigate to => user => user.session => (post) => user.session.post.post_process.
+If you have done this correctly under the heading "Script Name"it will read
+"user.session.post.post_process".
+Below that you will change "Script Type/Language" to PHP and click "select file" from Github.
+Use the following URL you must need to checkbox "Active" along with "Allow script to modify response payload"

+Then just save!

 ## Development server